Roofing dumpster rental in Bridgeport

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh substantially more than asphalt shingles; these materials punish a standard bin that was not built for the load.
-We route a 30-yard low-wall container with reinforced sides and a heavier floor plate: we also cap the fill volume below the visual rim so axle weight stays legal.
-We haul these via lowboy to ensure safety.
-For standard interior trash, please check our general construction debris service.
+Concrete tile, natural slate, and standing-seam metal weigh heavily: they punish a standard container that lacks a reinforced floor plate.
+For these jobs, we route a 30-yard low-wall bin onto a heavy-duty lowboy trailer; we also cap the fill volume well below the visual rim to ensure axle weight stays legal.
+We handle these specialized tear-offs carefully, just as we manage our general construction debris service for mixed job-site loads.

 Same-day Pickup for Fast Roof Project Turnover